supki/ldap-client/README.markdown

 IntermediateResponse Message | 4.13        | ✘
 StartTLS Operation           | 4.14        | ✘
 LDAP over TLS                | -           | ✔

+†: approximate and extensible matches are untested, so probably do not work

 ```
 % git grep '\bString\b' | wc -l